EverettNC/ALPHAWOLF/ALPHAVOX_ALPHAWOLF_INTEGRATION.md

 >
 > **"Code that comes with warm hugs."**
 >
 > Both systems assist, never replace.
 Both work offline.
-Both are free forever.
+Both are Available forever.
 >
 > **NO ONE LEFT BEHIND.**